AI-Generative-IoT/AI-Generative-IoT/README.md

 Contributors who are interested in publishing use cases and stories as independent authors about their everyday work or the development of their own data science projects – thereby supporting the development of generative data models – can do so by sending a request to ejp@krealix.de.

 The peer review for acceptance or rejection of articles is conducted within two to four weeks after submission by officially registered authors by the editor (Dr. A. Schelle).

+*Information for sponsors:*

+The journal seeks sponsors that are interested in supporting the publication of user stories in the journal and the development of predictive and generative models.

+Don’t hesitate to get in touch with the editor at ejp@krealix.de.

 # AI-Generative-IoT